Browse Abbey, Adams, Allen, Austin, and more

 We buy and sell old books, vintage books, collectible books, rare books, first edition books, and related ephemera.
 We maintain several specialties.
 Among them are American fiction first editions from c.1900 to the present.
 Within that general field, we have heavy emphasis in John Steinbeck and Steinbeckiana.
 Thus, we buy and sell Steinbeck primary first editions in dust jackets, signed/limited editions, his appearances in anthologies, his periodical appearances, books and periodicals about Steinbeck, film and theatre memorabilia, bibliographies, and miscellaneous items.

 We also specialize in these same categories for these authors -- Jack London, Wallace Stegner, and Stephen King.
-Other specialties include Western Americana, books on California and the West, books on Japan, China, and the Orient, and Armed Services Editions.
+Other specialties include Western Americana, books on California and the West, Photography books, books on Japan, China, and the Orient, and Armed Services Editions.
 The latter are vintage paperbacks issued to American GIs from 1943 to 1947.
 They are comprised of mysteries, Westerns, science fiction and fantasy, mainstream fiction, historical novels, science, poetry, adventure stories, and more.

 Within our field of modern first editions, we also sell related film memorabilia Thus, we sell film posters, lobby card sets, pressbooks, stills, scripts, etc. for films made from the works of authors we carry such as John Steinbeck, Jack London, Ernest Hemingway, William Faulkner, Raymond Chandler, Zane Grey, Edgar Rice Burroughs, Stephen King, Edward Abbey, Anne Rice, and many others.